Cherno Jobatey – From analog TV into the digital age

 The moderator Cherno Jobatey, who spent his Berlin childhood in a struggle with dyslexia, has remained faithful to print journalism all these years.
 He has wrestled with words and made a name for himself as a freelance journalist and author alongside his TV career: he writes for Wirtschaftswoche business magazine, Cosmopolitan, Die Welt newspaper, BILD newspaper, Tagesspiegel newspaper and other publications.
 When he lost more than 80 pounds as a fascinated public watched, he shared the secret of his newfound fitness in the self-help book „Fit wie ein Turnschuh“ that became a best-seller.
 His new fitness level turned him into a dedicated long-distance runner.

 Editor of the HuffPost

 Since its founding, Cherno Jobatey has been part of the team leading the German edition of the HuffPost as its Editorial Director.
 In less than its first year, the news platform managed to get close to the top ten of German news portals.
-As an author, Jobatey writes not only for the German, but also for the US HuffPost, and is a frequent interview partner for the US-based online TV offshoot HuffPost Live.
+As an author, Jobatey wrote not only for the German, but also for the US HuffPost, and was a frequent interview partner for the US-based online TV offshoot HuffPost Live.